Addiction Treatment Centers for Chronic Pain Patients

 The pain itself can be debilitating and impact a person’s ability to live a normal life.
 People who suffer from chronic pain may face difficulty sleeping or focusing at work.

 The problem of chronic pain is widespread and affects a large number of people.
-According to the Journal of Neuroscience, chronic pain is a major problem in the United States, afflicting more than 100 million Americans.
+Chronic pain is a major problem in the United States, afflicting more than 100 million Americans.
 Because pain itself can be difficult to diagnose, as it does not necessarily have any outward symptoms, doctors face challenges in providing long-term relief for their patients.
 They must begin to look for clues as to what is causing the pain, and begin treatments to mitigate the chronic pain symptoms.

 Chronic Pain Causes